 FIRST PRIZE

 Otter McSherry, "Cicero and His Many Voices: An Analysis and Commentary on Cicero's Impressions in Pro Marco Caelio informed by his Orator and M. Brutum."
-(LATIN 1418: Advanced Readings in Latin Oratory, Marcie Persyn, instructor).
+(LATIN 1418: Advanced Readings in Latin Oratory, Marcie Persyn, Instructor).

 Our sincerest congratulations to our Marshall Prize recipients on their outstanding achievements in research and scholarship!